terracottahaniwa/apply-lora-block-weight/README.md

   output      path to output safetensors ratios      the lbw numeric array
 ```
-If you want the BASE value to be negative, the LBW array is considered a command line option.
+If you want the BASE value to be negative, the LBW array is evaluated as a command line option.
 To avoid this, insert -- before the array as follows
 ```
 python apply_block_weight.py input output -- -1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1